-Newly published secret grand jury orders & other docs shed light on US investigation of WikiLeaks now entering 5th year
+Newly published secret grand jury orders & other docs shed light on US investigation now entering 5th year

 Newly published documents, including sealed court orders from the secret Department of Justice grand jury investigating WikiLeaks, shed light on the manner and scope of the criminal and intelligence probes into Julian Assange and civilians associated with the online publisher of censored material.